Skip to content

 US (FCC Part 15.247)

-Both devices operate in the 902-928 MHz ISM band.
+Both devices operate in the 902 to 928 MHz ISM band.
 The US allows up to 1W (30 dBm) for spread spectrum devices meeting certain conditions (frequency hopping or sufficient bandwidth).
 The WisMesh 1W kit’s 30 dBm output is legal when properly configured.

 The RAK13302 module is tuned for 900 MHz only.
-It is not designed for EU 868 MHz use.
-Attempting to use it at 868 MHz would result in poor performance.
+It isn’t designed for EU 868 MHz use.
+Attempting to use it at 868 MHz results in poor performance.

-For non-US users: The WisMesh 1W kit is primarily a US/Canada/Australia product.
+For non-US users, the WisMesh 1W kit is primarily a US, Canada, and Australia product.
 If used elsewhere, output must be reduced in firmware to meet local regulations.

 Firmware Support